 Family Action currently runs the following three projects in the Sandwell area.

-Family Matters is one of four projects within this programme across the Black Country and will help people across Walsall, Wolverhampton, Dudley and Sandwell move into or closer to employment by developing their skills and confidence.
+Family Matters is one of four projects within the Building Better Opportunities programme which runs across the Black Country and helps people from Walsall, Wolverhampton, Dudley and Sandwell move into or closer to employment by developing their skills and confidence.